Connecting passengers to the travel ecosystem

 These technologies present real opportunities but also require prior collaboration with the different stakeholders involved.
 Definition of standards and an appropriate governance model for this type of ecosystem are some of the outstanding key challenges.

 Another issue is the choice of business model likely to attract and convince the various stakeholders to join the system.
 Indeed, this type of model can only succeed if it unites a large number of stakeholders from within the ecosystem.

 To go even further

-Virtual identity is a real challenge for governments, and businesses such as Gemalto are here to help them through this digital transition, at the same time ensuring continuity of existing systems and the durability of processes used to verify and allocate identity and enroll users in specific programs.
+Digital identity is a real challenge for governments, and businesses such as Gemalto are here to help them through this digital transition, at the same time ensuring continuity of existing systems and the durability of processes used to verify and allocate identity and enroll users in specific programs.

-This digital transformation can only be achieved in a totally safe and secure way using a range of biometric equipment from enrollment to authentication.
+This digital transformation can only be achieved in a safe and secure way using a range of biometric equipment from enrollment to authentication.
 Gemalto already offers such devices and deploys them for numerous clients around the world.

 If you would like to discuss these issues further, please do not hesitate to contact us.

-More resource on the traveler experience
+More resources on the traveler experience